Particular/ServicePulse/README.md

 ## Setting up the project for development

-### Connecting to ServiceControl
+### Connecting to ServiceControl and ServiceControl Monitoring

+ServicePulse mostly presents data provided by [ServiceControl](http://github.com/Particular/ServiceControl).
+Endpoint metrics data is provided by [ServiceControl Monitoring](https://github.com/Particular/ServiceControl.Monitoring).

-Service Pulse uses [ServiceControl](http://github.com/Particular/ServiceControl) as the source of all presented data.
-The ServiceControl url can be set in ServicePulse.Host/app/js/app.constants.js under constant scConfig.
-Metric informations are requested [ServiceControl Monitoring](https://github.com/Particular/ServiceControl.Monitoring) which url is set in ServicePulse.Host/app/js/app.constants.js.
+The URLs for both services can be set in ServicePulse.Host/app/js/app.constants.js under the constant `scConfig`.

 ### Setting up package manager